johanviberg/proxycheck-sdk/README.md

 > **Note**: This is an unofficial third-party SDK and is not affiliated with or endorsed by ProxyCheck.io.

+> **⚠️ Server-Side Only**: This SDK is designed for Node.js server environments and is **not suitable for browser/client-side use**.
+It requires server-side execution to protect your API key and avoid CORS restrictions.

 ## 🚀 Live Demo

 **Try the SDK in action:** [ProxyCheck SDK Interactive Demo](https://proxycheck-sdk-demo-site.vercel.app/)